itsip/baseballdb-builder/README.md

 Python tool for building the [Baseball Databank](https://github.com/chadwickbureau/baseballdatabank) as a Postgresql database.

+## Usage
+`python main.py`

+## Notes
+Certain rows from the sourced data are excluded from the created database due in order to successfully add foreign key constraints.

 ## License
 BaseballDB Builder is licensed under the [GNU General Public License v3.0](LICENSE)